About Us

 Choc Affair is committed to minimising our impact on the environment, sustainability and enhancing the communities we are a part of.

-For us, making chocolate is a family affair and hand-crafting remains the only way we do things.
-After being carefully harvested, selected, fermented and dried in the sun close to the fields it grew in, our single-origin cocoa journeys across the ocean to our chocolate HQ in historic York where it’s transformed into our famously smooth chocolate, then tempered for the perfect snap, packaged at source and delivered straight to you.
+For us, making chocolate is a family affair and crafting our delicious chocolate remains at the heart of all we do.
+After being carefully harvested, selected, fermented and dried in the sun close to the fields it grew in, our single-origin chocolate journeys across the ocean to our chocolate HQ in historic York where it’s tempered for the perfect snap, packaged at source and delivered straight to you.

 Proudly British